 This post outlines everything that you need to know about ABC Analysis and the Pareto principle.

-It will also let you know how to do the ABC classification and analysis.
+It will also let you know how to do the ABC classification and analysis in inventory management.

 Few of the topics covered in this post are,